A bijection between symmetric plane partitions and quasi transpose complementary plane partitions

 \end{definition}

-For a QTCPP, we can recover entries under the anti-diagonal line from the remaining entries.
-Therefore, we identify it with a staircase plane partition of size $n$ subject to certain conditions.
+For a QTCPP, we can recover the entries under the anti-diagonal line from the remaining entries.
+We therefore identify it with a staircase plane partition of size $n$, subject to certain conditions.
 First, we define the set of staircase plane partitions as follows: